datacarpentry/image-processing/_episodes/06-blurring.md

 ![Image corner pixels](../fig/cat-corner-blue.png)

-The filter is going to determine the new blue channel value for the center pixel -- the one that currently has the value 86.
-The filter calculates a weighted average of all the blue channel values in the kernel giving higher weight to the pixels near the center of the kernel.
+The filter is going to determine the new blue channel value for the centre pixel -- the one that currently has the value 86.
+The filter calculates a weighted average of all the blue channel values in the kernel giving higher weight to the pixels near the centre of the kernel.

 ![Image multiplication](../fig/combination.png)

-This weighted average, the sum of the multiplications, becomes the new value for the center pixel (3, 3).
+This weighted average, the sum of the multiplications, becomes the new value for the centre pixel (3, 3).
 The same process would be used to determine the green and red channel values, and then the kernel would be moved over to apply the filter to the next pixel in the image.